Can Leadership Skills Be Taught

 Measuring Progress: What Success Looks Like

-Define success with both outcome and behavior metrics.
-Outcomes are business results; behaviors are observable actions that drive those results.
+Define success with both outcome and behaviour metrics.
+Outcomes are business results; behaviours are observable actions that drive those results.

 Collect data quarterly and adjust the development plan.
 Small, measurable wins build confidence and momentum.